wpilibsuite/frc-docs/source/docs/software/commandbased/command-groups.rst

 Types of command groups
 -----------------------

 .. note:: In the C++ command-based library, command groups *own* their component commands.
-This means that commands passed to command groups will be either moved or copied depending on whether they are rvalues or lvalues.
+This means that commands passed to command groups will be either moved or copied depending on whether they are rvalues or lvalues (`rvalue/lvalue explanation <http://thbecker.net/articles/rvalue_references/section_01.html>`__).
 Due to certain technical concerns, command groups themselves are not copyable, and so recursive composition *must* use move semantics.

 The command-based library supports four basic types of command groups: ``SequentialCommandGroup``, ``ParallelCommandGroup``, ``ParallelRaceGroup``, and ``ParallelDeadlineGroup``.
 Each of these command groups combines multiple commands into a composite command - however, they do so in different ways: